How to Use the SUMIF Function in Excel – 7 Examples

 Read More: [Fixed] Excel SUMIF Not Working

-SUMIF Vs SUMIFS in Excel: Where’s the Difference?
+SUMIF Vs SUMIFS in Excel: What’s the Difference?

-The SUMIF and SUMIFS functions in Excel both add up the values of all the cells in a range that satisfy a given criterion, but they do so in somewhat different ways:
+Both the SUMIF and SUMIFS function add the values of all cells in a range that meet a given criterion, but:

-• The SUMIF function adds up all the cells in a range that match particular criteria.
+• The SUMIF function adds all cells in the range that match particular criteria.

-• The SUMIFS function counts how many cells in a range satisfy a set of criteria.
+• The SUMIFS function counts how many cells in a range meet a set of criteria.

 SUMIF Vs SUMIFS